 - Any foreseeable compliance issues and regulations, including vendor communication and contractual agreements

-For years now, consumers in the B2C market have trusted e-Payments to quickly and securely pay for goods without carrying cash or a checkbook.
+For years now, consumers in the B2C market have trusted digital payments to quickly and securely pay for goods without carrying cash or a checkbook.
 In fact, a recent World Pay report points out that by 2021, 46% of global buyers will transition from credit cards and cash to e-Wallet in the e-commerce world.
 Consumers carry credit cards and mobile devices with confidence.
 If fraud or identity theft takes place, consumers trust banks to have extensive security measures and best practices, including the issuance of new cards at the first sign of fraud or verification of card transactions to unlock a card with suspicious payments.
 They even trust electronic payment systems to pay their friends with Peer-to-Peer (P2P) applications including Venmo and Cash App.

-Getting Suppliers On Board with e-Payments
+Getting Suppliers & Vendors On Board

-The most important thing is to get vendors to join you on your e-Payment journey.
-Showing the cost and time benefits is helpful, but it’s more advantageous to find out what your vendors need to know in order to feel comfortable accepting e-Payments.
+The most important thing is to get vendors to join you on your journey.
+Showing the cost and time benefits is helpful, but it’s more advantageous to find out what your vendors need to know in order to feel comfortable accepting payments electronically.
 For some, it’s following the process of receiving their receivables, establishing security measures, or answering questions about technology and proprietary information needed on their behalf.

 Electronic payments can seem costly to companies that primarily pay with paper checks.
 According to a recent study, the average cost to process a check is $3.00.
 Consider the hard materials used, including stamps, printed checks, and envelopes.
 Add the internal materials and costs associated with paying via check.
 It adds up.
 On the other hand, it costs between $0.26 and $0.50 per ACH credit processing, and card transactions cost $1.50.

 But for some reason, businesses don’t quite buy the cost savings.
-The same article points out that two-thirds of finance leaders would adopt e-Payments if they believed there was a clear ROI.
+The same article points out that two-thirds of finance leaders would adopt if they believed there was a clear ROI.

 More than one-third (36%) of organizations would shift to electronic payments if the cost savings were up to 10% and an additional 32% would make the move if the savings were greater than 10%.

-To determine how much your finance department could be saving with e-Payments and AP automation, use an ROI calculator to get results based on your monthly invoice volume, payments, and electronic payment processing volume.
+To determine how much your finance department could be saving with AP automation, use an ROI calculator to get results based on your monthly invoice volume, payments, and electronic payment processing volume.
 Regardless of the payment volume, your business is bound to see improved efficiency and accuracy without wasting time or money.